 Whether you are on holiday or backpacking for long-term travel, a well-packed travel first aid kit can make all the difference to your ability to ride out various minor injuries and ailments.
-TripGourmet Tom just happens to have been a practicing nurse for the last ten years.
-(He does this as a kind of full-time paid hobby, in between the times we are travelling and blogging about it).
-Nobody knows how to pack a travel first aid kit like a nurse.
-Therefore, this post contains Tom’s top packing and planning tips and ideas to make sure you can pack the best travel first aid kit for your trip.
+Did you know that before we went travelling full-time, Tom was a practicing nurse for ten years?
+Nobody knows more about the best first aid kit supplies than a nurse.
+Therefore, this post contains a wealth of knowledge about how to put together the best custom first aid kits for whatever kind of trip you plan to take.

-Our travel first aid kit is usually very small.
-Neither of us takes any prescription medication and we only take a small blister pack of each type of over-the-counter medication, on the basis that we usually travel in places where we could access a doctor if needed.
-We also don’t undertake many activities where the risk of injury is high, like mountaineering.
+We travel with a fairly minimalist first aid kit, but nevertheless we carry all the medical kit supplies that cover most eventualities.
+Neither of us takes any prescription medication so we take a small blister pack of each type of over-the-counter first aid medical supplies.
+We usually travel in places where we could access a doctor within a day or so, if needed.
 We have done rafting, abseiling, ziplining, canoeing and ALL kinds of nature trips.
-Without needing anything more than our little kit.
+Without needing anything more than our small first aid kit.
 Maybe we were lucky!

 Should I buy a ready-packed travel first aid kit?